telerik/ajax-docs/controls/rotator/getting-started/how-to-configure-size-of-rotator-with-buttons.md

 ## Configure Rotator with Buttons

-To configure a rotator with buttons you should do the following:
+To configure a rotator with buttons, you should do the following:
  * Define the proper dimensions for the rotator, its items and item template as per the [RadRotator Dimensions Configuration]({%slug rotator/getting-started/overview%}#radrotator-dimensions-configuration) article.
  * Determine the size of the buttons and just add it to the rotator's width/height.

-For example if we want to show four items(100x100 pixels) in a  horizontal rotator with buttons for the black skin with Lightweight render mode we can follow the steps below:
+For example, if we want to show four items (100x100 pixels) in a horizontal rotator with buttons for the black skin with Lightweight render mode, we can follow the steps below:
-* Set the single item's dimensions - `ItemWidth`="100" `ItemHeight`="100".
+1. Set the single item's dimensions - `ItemWidth`="100" `ItemHeight`="100".
-* Set the item template dimensions - .itemTemplate {width: 100px; height: 100px;}.
+1. Set the item template dimensions - .itemTemplate {width: 100px; height: 100px;}.
-* Inspect the size of a single button - 30x30.
+1. Inspect the size of a single button - 30x30.

 	![rotator-size-buttons](images/inspect-button-size.png)

-* Calculate and set the rotator's width - (4 items * 100) + 2 buttons * 30 = 400 + 60 = 460px.
+1. Calculate and set the rotator's width - (4 items * 100) + 2 buttons * 30 = 400 + 60 = 460px.

 >tip All of the explained logic stays the same if the `ScrollDirection`="Up, Down" is set, but it should be applied to the `Height` and `ItemHeight` properties, respectively.